 - Commitment to living on a basic stipend that only covers food, shared housing, and local transportation.

-You are encouraged to apply as soon as possible to be considered for Host Organization placements, which begin in January, May, or September.
-The application is a multi-step process.
+They consider applications on a rolling basis.
+You are encouraged to apply as soon as possible to be considered for Host Organization placements, which begin in January, March, May, July, September, or November The application is a multi-step process.

 - Online Application – Part 2 (by invitation only): Atlas Corps will review Part 1 applications and invite eligible candidates to complete Part 2 of the application (known as the “long form”), which includes additional questions about your skills and interests and several short essay questions.
 You will also be required to submit contact information for at least two references who know you in a professional capacity and will write a letter of recommendation about your skills and experiences as well as your potential for success as an Atlas Corps Fellow.
 You will need to send your requests for letter of recommendation directly through the application system.
 Your recommenders will receive an email that asks for a recommendation.
 More detailed instructions can be found in the online application form.

 - Atlas Corps Review Process (by invitation only): Atlas Corps will review Part 2 applications and select top candidates to interview via Skype with the Atlas Corps Selection Board, including Atlas Corps staff and nonprofit sector, government, and business leaders from multiple countries.

 - Host Organization Review Process (by invitation only): Candidates who pass the Atlas Corps interview stage will be designated as Semi-Finalists, which means they are eligible to be reviewed by potential Host Organizations .
 Atlas Corps determines which of our Semi-Finalists may be a good fit for specific positions at potential Host Organizations based on their interests and skillset and the organization’s needs, and forwards those applications to the organizations.

 - Host Organization Interview Process (by invitation only): Host Organizations conduct Skype video interviews with selected Semi- Finalists.